Do you know what is the first rule when it comes to working from home?

 Few points we can take into account are:

-- For a long period of time, sleepwear remained unchanged; it was only until the development of the sewing machine that variations began to take over and a market of sleeping wear opened up.
+• For a long period of time, sleepwear remained unchanged; it was only until the development of the sewing machine's development that variations began to take over and a market of sleeping wear opened up.

-- With traditional and formal aspects of culture loosening around the world, more people are finding themselves comfortable with being in a state of comfort.
+• With traditional and formal aspects of culture loosening worldwide, more people are finding themselves comfortable with being in a state of comfort.

 Would you wear a pyjama suit designed as outerwear for any such occasion?
 Maybe it is time to start adapting!